d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 ![Execute view](/images/RsyncOSX/mojave/RcloneOSX.png)

-## Version 1.5.9 release candidate
+## Version 1.6.0

-Updated 2 September 2018.
+Released 2 September 2018

-This is a maintenance release.
-The following changes are applied:
+This is a maintenance release, the following changes are applied:

-- a new version of rclone (version 1.43) is released, the summary in output from rclone is slightly changed and causes RcloneOSX to crash in restore, a temporary fix is released
+- bugfix due to a new version of rclone (version 1.43), the summary in output from rclone is slightly changed and a fix was required
-- bugfixes
+- some other bugfixes as well
 - added buttons and tooltips for tasks i main menu (top row)
-- changed some of the icons for menu buttons (work in progress)
+- changed some of the icons for menu buttons
 - refactor in parts of code

 ## Version 1.5.6